 - I also forced myself to realise that I don’t actually care what all the ‘tutters’ think!
 You can tut away love, this is the way my children are.
 They are not bad children, they are awesome kids who really don’t want to be queuing in this line either.
 Cut them some slack!
 If you can’t be understanding enough, that is your problem, not mine.
 I don’t need a stranger’s validation of my parenting or children’s behaviour.

 - Don’t drive in Jo’burg unless I really must!
 Haha.
 This has got better for me as my confidence has grown.
 I’m less distracted by my kids now that they are older too.
 I can focus more on the driving and less on the yelling from the back-seat.
 This is obviously not always avoidable, but it is one of those things that is getting better as they get older.

-Update: Since this post was written we have left South Africa and moved back to the UK.
-Many of the anxiety triggers I mentioned above have been removed.
-I no longer have to worry about the crazy driving, and my girls don’t slap each other whilst I’m barrelling down the highway anymore.
-I also really don’t care anymore what people think of me or my kids.
-We are happy and we are minding our own business.
+Update: Since I wrote this post, we have left South Africa and moved back to the UK.
+Many of the anxiety triggers I mentioned above have been removed from my day to day life.
+I no longer have to worry about the crazy driving, and my girls don’t slap each other while I’m barrelling down the highway anymore.
+I also really don’t care anymore what people think of my kids or me.
+We are happy, and we mind our own business.
 That’s not to say I don’t have anxiety anymore.
 I still do get it from time to time.
-The triggers have changed, but the frequency is much less.
-Moving was definitely good for my maternal mental health.
+However, the triggers have changed, and the frequency is much less.
+Moving was good for my maternal mental health.